-Start a new page each day
+Start a new page each day for each new experiment:

-and for each experiment

-For each experiment, include:

-Purpose of experiment
+- Purpose of experiment

-Procedure
+- Procedure

-Outline, or page from which protocol was taken
+- Outline or page from which protocol was taken

-Note any changes
+- Note any changes

-Note who did which part of the procedure

-- who inoculated controls, etc
+- Note who did which part of the procedure who inoculated controls, etc

-Note which organisms you used

-- name and species of the controls, etc
+- Note which organisms you used name and species of the controls, etc

-Record any errors
+- o Errors

-Observations
+- Observations

-Write
+- o Write

-Draw
+- o Draw

-Questions and connections
+- Questions and connections

-Conclusion or summary
+- Conclusion or summary

-Answer any questions in the manual or that were raised in class.
+- Answer any questions in the manual or that were raised in class.

+- Number your pages

+You may leave space to complete an experiment.
+When the experiment is complete and all observations have been made, cross off any blank pages or parts of pages following the written portion.